Merovex/verku/README.md

     $ bookmaker new mybook

-This command creates a directory <tt>mybook</tt> with the following structure:
+This command creates a directory <tt>mybook</tt> with the following structure (may be slightly different in production):

     mybook
     ├── _bookmaker.yml
+    ├── images
+    │   ├── cover.jpg
+    │   └── dp-logo.png
     ├── output
     ├── templates
     │   ├── epub